The measurement problem and scientific realism: Concluding remarks

 \section{Concluding remarks}

-Based on a well-known characterisation of scientific realism, we conclude that the description of the processes involved in typical measurements framed in terms of QM, SQM, NSQM and epistemic and statistical interpretations is problematic from the standpoint of what we have defined as semantic realism.
-In particular, we have argued that this description is problematic by virtue of the fact that there is no specification of what exactly QM, SQM NSQM and epistemic and statistical interpretations say in terms of their ontologies (i.e., they are ontologically unclear), and that the relevant empirical data, confined to the domain in which these theories can be effectively applied, cannot be explained in terms of these ontologies and cannot be entailed by their corresponding formulations (i.e., they are empirically inadequate).
+Based on a well-known characterisation of scientific realism, we conclude that the description of the processes involved in typical measurements framed in terms of UQM, SQM, FRQM, NSQM and epistemic and statistical interpretations is problematic from the standpoint of what we have defined as semantic realism.
+In particular, we have argued that this description is problematic by virtue of the fact that there is no specification of what exactly these interpretations say in terms of their ontologies (i.e., they are ontologically unclear), and that the relevant empirical data, confined to the domain in which they can be effectively applied, cannot be explained in terms of these ontologies and cannot be entailed by their corresponding formulations (i.e., they are empirically inadequate).